 Ramyun or ramyeon usually refers to Korean-style spicy instant ramen, which is based on traditional Japanese cuisine.
 Ramyun often comes in cup or packet form.

 There are a number of globally popular Korean ramyun brands that fall into this category- Shin ramen, Jin ramen, and more.

 Therefore, if you’re in South Korea or in the West and see “ramyun” or “ramyeon,” you’ll find Korean-style instant noodles, likely from a Korean brand.
 If you’re in South Korea and you see “ramen,” you’ll find a real Japanese ramen restaurant.

 Now you know the difference between ramen, ramyun, and ramyeon!
 Ramen refers to Japanese ramen cuisine in Japan and South Korea, and refers to instant noodles in the West.

-In Korea and in the west, both ramyun and ramyeon are used to refer to Korean-style instant noodles.
+In Korea and in the west, both ramyun and ramyeon are used to refer to Korean-style instant noodles, which most Koreans eat regularly.
 No matter which ramen you choose, you’re sure to be in for a tasty treat.
 Bon appetit!